C1nderC0ated/xprt/README.md

-# xprt it's a test repository
+# xprt is a test repository